ASFHyP3/hyp3/cicd-stack/ASF-deployment.md

 # Deploying HyP3 to ASF

-This guide walks through deploying HyP3 into an ASF managed AWS commercial cloud account.
+These are steps that are specific to deploying HyP3 into an ASF-managed AWS account.

-It should work for any new ASF account.
+## Pre-deployment

+*Complete these steps before deploying HyP3.*

-## 1. Set up a CloudFormation templates bucket
+### Set up a CloudFormation templates bucket

+*Note: This section only needs to be completed once per AWS account.*

 A new account will not have a bucket for storing AWS CloudFormation templates, which is needed to deploy a CloudFormation stack.
 AWS will automatically make a